Beyond Logit Adjustment: A Residual Decomposition Framework for Long-Tailed Reranking

 The RareBench test set contains only 32 covered examples, so we verify this result with 10K-resample bootstrap: the 95\% CI for the gain over Classwise is $[+6.2,\; +31.2](\%)$($P{=}0.999$; Appendix~\ref{app:rarebench-ci}).

+\paragraph{Pure-text NLP classifiers.} The decomposition is modality-agnostic: it applies to any classifier that produces class scores, including language models with a classification head.
+We verify this on four pure-text NLP benchmarks (GoEmotions, MASSIVE, HuffPost-LT, Few-NERD), each using a Qwen3.5-2B base classifier fine-tuned with LoRA under the identical protocol.
+The same contrast holds: on the class-separable \textsc{GoEmotions}, Classwise already suffices and REPAIR adds little ($+0.05$ Hit@1 over Classwise), whereas on the non-class-separable \textsc{MASSIVE}, \textsc{HuffPost-LT}, and \textsc{Few-NERD} the pairwise term yields clear gains ($+1.78$, $+0.84$, $+1.05$ Hit@1, and $+5.53$, $+2.04$, $+1.83$ Rare Hit@1 over Classwise).
+Full results are in Appendix~\ref{app:nlp}.

 \paragraph{Head--tail trade-off.} On vision benchmarks, improving Rare Hit@1 comes at some cost to Frequent Hit@1.
 Most of this shift originates from the classwise correction itself; the pairwise term adds only a small further change.
 On RareBench, both strata improve simultaneously.